 Character arc.
 Good movies have main characters that undergo some kind of change or transformation.
 Who is the main character of your essay?
 It's you!
 The you of your essay has to start one way and end up another: more mature, with a different mindset, or having learned a lesson.

 Conflict or transformation.
 Good movies also have challenges.
 The main character doesn't simply succeed and then keep on succeeding; that's boring.
 Instead, the main character either overcomes an external obstacle or changes in some way from beginning to end.
 Your essay also needs this kind of story drive.
 This can come from an obstacle you overcame, an outside force that stood in your way, a disability or weakness you experience, or a seemingly unsolvable problem you face.
 Or it could come from a before–after scenario: you used to be, think, or act in one way, but now you've changed into a different or better person.

 Dramatic set piece.
 In good movies, the conflict or transformation isn't just told to the audience.
 They are acted out in scenes set in specific locations, with dialogue, character close-ups, and different camera angles.
 In your essay, your story also needs to show you dealing with the conflict or transformation you face in a small, zoomed-in, and descriptive scene.
-Think spoken dialog, think sensory description (what did you see, smell, hear, touch?), think action verbs, think feelings.
-This scene should function as one illuminating example of what you overcame, or how you changed.
+Think spoken dialogue, sensory description (i.e., what did you see, smell, hear, taste, or touch?), action verbs, and feelings.
+This scene should function as one illuminating example of what you overcame or how you changed.

 Happy ending.
 Movies that are fun to watch tend to have happy endings.
 The hero resolves the conflict, emerges a better person, and looks forward to future accomplishments.
 Your essay also needs to have this kind of closure.
 This is really not the time to trot out your nihilism or cynicism.
 Instead, your essay should end on a moment of self-understanding and awareness.
 You lived through something or you did something, and it affected you in a way that you can verbalize and be insightful about.

 Coming up: the story of you, starring you, written and directed by you.